About Street Light Poles: The Foundation of a Street Light

 HDG dips the steel pole into molten zinc heated up to approximately 840°F (449°C).
 The advantage here is the zinc turns to zinc carbonate and forms a chemical bond to the steel.
 CDG is a simpler process where the pole is painted with a layer of zinc-based paint.
 This forms a mechanical bond to the steel, but isn’t as effective as HDG because the layer of zinc paint can wear off over time from weather and abrasion.

-In addition to long-term anti-rust protection, HDG gives the pole a sleek, industrial look.
+In addition to long-term anti-rust protection, HDG gives the solar street light pole a sleek, industrial look.
 Why not protect a pole and make it look attractive at the same time?

 The last quality process is powder coating where the steel poles are electrostatically sprayed with a variety of substances in order to give the pole a durable finish.
-Other methods of applying a finish to the pole release pollutants called Volatile Organic Compounds (VOCs).
+Other methods of applying a finish to the solar street light pole release pollutants called Volatile Organic Compounds (VOCs).

 A powder finish is the best option since it’s environmentally friendly and less expensive than other methods.
 If you’re purchasing solar lights to be environmentally conscious, then ensure your manufacturer uses a powder coating instead of more hazardous methods of pole finishing.

-A Light Pole is Only as Good as its Foundation
+Light Poles are Only as Good as their Foundation

-What You Don’t Want in a Solar Light Pole
+What You Don’t Want in a Street Light Pole

 Here are some examples of poles that were clearly not manufactured with the right materials.